yariza/yariza.github.io/dev/index.md

 <video autoplay loop controls src="/downloads/pupil_demo.mp4" width="800"></video>

-_Pupil_ is an ongoing ETC project about imagining AR experiences for classrooms in the future.
-You can check out our progress on our [project homepage](https://www.etc.cmu.edu/projects/pupil/), or on my [twitter feed](https://twitter.com/YujinAriza/status/1046570735672709120).
+_Pupil_ was a semester-long project at the Entertainment Technology Center, about imagining AR experiences for classrooms in the future.
+You can check out our work on our [project homepage](https://www.etc.cmu.edu/projects/pupil/).

 ## _Metaballs_